 - Pre-heat your oven to 180 degrees Celsius.
 Set a rack in the middle of the oven.

-- Bake the rolls for 30 minutes or until they are nicely browned.
+- Bake the rolls for 30 minutes or until nicely browned.
 Remove from the oven and allow to cool slightly before removing from the tray**.
 Then drizzle rolls with vanilla glaze.

 As I mentioned earlier, I freeze the baked cinnamon rolls for another day or sometimes later that day!
-Just pop the rolls into their own little freezer bag or wrap each separately and place in a container.
-They are fantastic either thawed to room temperature or you can gently warm them.
+Just pop the rolls into their own little freezer bag or wrap each separately and place them in a container.
+They are fantastic, either thawed to room temperature, or you can gently warm them.

 ** I prefer to remove the rolls from the pan before icing them because it’s easier to clean up.
 I place the cooked cinnamon rolls on a cooling rack with newspaper under the rack and pour away!
 The newspaper catches all the overflow and can then be thrown away.